KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

    - prettier                   ^3.4.2  →   ^3.5.3

 2. ESLint issues:
-   - package.json: Line 5, Column 3: Package top-level property "repository" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 9, Column 3: Package top-level property "keywords" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 17, Column 3: Package top-level property "author" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 18, Column 3: Package top-level property "license" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 19, Column 3: Package top-level property "devDependencies" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
    - package.json: Line 23, Column 5: "eslint-plugin-import" should be replaced with an alternative package.
 Read more here: https://github.com/es-tooling/module-replacements/blob/main/docs/modules/eslint-plugin-import.md (rule: depend/ban-dependencies)
-   - package.json: Line 27, Column 3: Package top-level property "scripts" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 32, Column 3: Package top-level property "dependencies" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)

 ### [MMM-Worldclock by ulrichwisser](https://github.com/ulrichwisser/MMM-Worldclock)